Pumpkin Chocolate Chip Cookies

 These pumpkin chocolate chip cookies are NOT cakey.
 Instead, they are crispy on the edges, and chewy and fudgy in the center!

 I’m happy to write that this recipe makes exactly what I was hoping for.
-Although the cookies are flavored with lots of pumpkin and pumpkin spice, they have the texture of my favorite chocolate chip cookie!
+Although the cookie recipe has pumpkin puree, it also has the texture of my favorite chocolate chip cookie!

 The best part?
-These pumpkin chocolate chip cookies come together REALLY quickly.
+This fall baking recipe comes together REALLY quickly.
 You don’t even need a stand mixer to make them!
 All you need to do is mix together the dry ingredients in one bowl, then mix the melted butter, sugars, egg yolk, pumpkin, and vanilla together.
 Add the dry ingredient and the chocolate, mix everything by hand, and that’s it!
 There’s no need to chill the dough either—you can bake them straightaway.
 Cool, right?

 Thanks to the pumpkin in the recipe, these cookies stay soft and flavorful for days.
 But the best part?
 The pumpkin chocolate chip cookie dough stores well in both the fridge and the freezer, meaning you can make fresh cookies anytime you want.
 Learn more in the post below!